owulveryck/blog/content/post/a-philosopher-called-linda.md

 * You still need a human to read and understand the architecture of an application.
 * You still need another human to transpile it into a language understandable by a CM tool.
-* And you need to configure/script this tool to react on some events to keep the application healthy (take for example the auto-scaling group or the elastic bean stalk from AWS)
+* And you need to configure/script this tool to react on some events to keep the application running and healthy.

 *Note* With a bunch of IT specialists from different major companies, we are trying to figure out the best way to achieve this goal.
 I will have the opportunity to talk about that in a dedicated post soon.